 30.62% of the workforce is employed in the armed forces, making the military a huge focus of life in Hurlburt Field.
 Even though it is a military town, the civilian sector still plays an important role in the local economy.
 The Education and Retail industries respectively employ 20.26% and 19.62% of the civilian workforce.

-Telecommuters are a relatively large percentage of the workforce: 12.22% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Hurlburt Field telecommute to their jobs.
+Overall, about 12.22% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Hurlburt Field is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.